mirzanorazman/tong-tong/README.md

-## Tong-tong
+<h1 align="center">Tong-tong</h1>

 For most people, especially students, splitting bills is an everyday task.
 Unfortunately, it's not a fun one!
 So we said: let's make it easy!

-Tong-tong, derived from a Malaysian slang to mean "to share (expenses)", is a mobile app that lets you Snap & Split your bill.
+Tong-tong, derived from a _Malaysian_ slang to mean "to share (expenses)", is a mobile app that lets you Snap & Split your bill.

 ## Snap & Split: How It Works
-Tong-tong breaks down the bill-splitting process into two steps:
+Tong-tong breaks down the bill-splitting process into __two steps__:
 1) Snap a photo of your receipt/bill
 2) Split your expenses among friends

 In other words, you no longer have to manually add your expenses (re: Splitwise) - it does it for you!
 All that's left for you to do is identify who-paid-what.

 ## The Tech Behind Tong-tong
-The process of making the app can be split into 3 parts:
+The process of making the app can be split into __3 parts__:
 **1. The front end (Mirza)**
 The app was built using React Native to access the device's camera to snap the photo of the receipt, and also device's photo gallery to access previously stored photo of the receipt.
 The front end also handles the parsed itemized bills from the OCR to show the summary and final calculation of the total expenditure.